BackyardBrains/docs.backyardbrains.com/docs/Engineering/NeuroBit/Projects/NeuroBaton/index.md

 # Conclusion
 Congratulations on embarking on this exhilarating musical adventure with NeuroBaton!
 With the power of technology and the artistry of your movements, the world of music is yours to conduct.
 Let the symphony begin!

-You can download the [STL File for 3D priting your own baton here](./batonTest1.stl)